seanmcquaid/SetListCreator/README.md

 5) fix logic for redirect - circle back on this later

 Client Info Page :
-1) Set up styling
+1) Set up styling and components
-2) Revisit back end decisions for extracting username of client

 Working On Now :
-1) reviewing controllers and data sent to clean up models and look at reducers
-2) Unit tests for front and back end
+1) Unit tests for front and back end
-3) Clean models to exclude password from response for users
+2) Clean models to exclude password from response for users